 Oxidation, hammer marks, and slight design variances are part of the allure of these distinctive pieces.

 Usually, Karen Hill Tribe Silver goes through an oxidation process.
 This causes the silver items to turn black.
 The silver is then polished leaving the black colouring only in the grooves of the item, this allows tiny details and patterns to stand out.
 Please note that many of the pieces will not be stamped as the stamping process is a very costly procedure and many manufacturers cannot afford this.

-Gold filled also known as "rolled gold" is an actual layer of gold-pressure bonded to another metal such as brass and it's the perfect economical alternative to all of you gold lovers.
+Gold filled (also known as "rolled gold") is an actual layer of gold-pressure bonded to another metal (such as brass) and it's the perfect economical alternative to all of you gold lovers.
 Anyone who can wear gold can wear gold filled jewellery without any worries of any allergies.
-Not to be confused with gold plating as gold filled literally has 100% more gold then gold plating and offers all the same characteristics as solid gold such as strength, durability and beauty.
+Not to be confused with gold plating as gold filled literally has 100% more gold than gold plating and offers all the same characteristics as solid gold.
+It's strength, durability and colour resembles 14 Carat gold.
 Even with daily wear gold filled items lasts five to thirty years, it does not flake off, rub off or turn colours.
 The best way you can take care of your gold filled items, is to simply keep away from any chemicals, clean regularly with mildly sudsy water, rinse well and pat dry carefully with a non-scratching cloth.
 Polish with a jewellery polish cloth.

 It is the result of the tree having turned completely into stone by the process of per mineralization.
 All the organic materials have been replaced with minerals (mostly a silicate, such as quartz), while retaining the original structure of the wood.
 Tribu our petrified wood originates primarily from India.